-Under the Selwyn District Plan, the sites are zoned Living 3.
+Under the Proposed Selwyn District Plan, the site is zoned Inner Plains.

 The Selwyn District Plan recognises Outstanding Natural Landscapes (ONL) and Visual Amenity Landscapes (VAL) but the proposal is not located in either an ONL or VAL.
 There are several policies in the Rural Objectives and Policies of the Selwyn District Plan which relate to Landscape Values and amenity which have been addressed in 3.3 below.